Larkin Radney is a seasoned environmental and toxic tort litigator.

 Larkin enjoys the challenge of condensing complex scientific and technical issues and presenting them to a judge and jury in a simple, direct and forceful manner.
 He believes that with diligence, creativity and hard work, even the most complex issues can be honed to a salient and succinct narrative that compels a favorable outcome for his clients.
 Larkin often works closely with experts in the fields of geology, meteorology, hydrology, toxicology, epidemiology, risk assessment, economics, real estate valuation, pathology, industrial hygiene, engineering and medicine.

-Larkin is a member of the American Bar Association’s Section of Environment, Energy and Resources and serves on the Executive Committee for the Alabama State Bar Environmental Law Section.
-While in law school, he was a member of the nation’s oldest law review dedicated to issues of environmental law, and he received a Certificate in Environmental and Natural Resources Law in addition to his law degree.
+Larkin serves on the Executive Committee for the Alabama State Bar Environmental Law Section.
+He also serves on the firm's Associate Committee.
+While in law school, Larkin was a member of the nation’s oldest law review dedicated to issues of environmental law, and he received a Certificate in Environmental and Natural Resources Law in addition to his law degree.

 Outside of work, Larkin enjoys spending time with his wife and two children.
 A native of Alexander City, Alabama, Larkin and his family spend as much time as possible on Lake Martin.
 Larkin is also an active musician and plays the drums for a local blues band.
 He enjoys all kinds of fishing, particularly offshore fishing in the Gulf of Mexico.